 The medical channel bypasses the high markups and risks associated with selling through provincial liquor boards - by selling direct to consumer.
 In February 2021 the Company launched its GreenTec Medical portal to facilitate direct sales to medical patients, and it has enjoyed steady growth in new clients since that time.
 Several competing on-line medical cannabis portals ceased operations in late 2021 and early 2022, enhancing the Company's ability to build its client base.
 Furthermore, the Company is confident that it has key competitive advantages over most of its on-line competitors, including vertical integration, reputable brands, fresh products and low overheads.

 Bulk Export

 Avant is a compelling supplier for international buyers seeking the highest quality cannabis flower.
 Avant currently has executed multiple export contracts with clients in Israel and Australia.
-In August 2021 the Company made its first export shipment (over 200kg) to Focus Medical Herbs Ltd., an Israeli medical cannabis company affiliated with IM Cannabis Corp.
-In December 2021 the Company made its first export shipment to an Australian medical cannabis client.

 Bulk Domestic